AlaYousef/portfolio-project4/TESTING.md

 * 6. Bug: Programming error at /.
 Fixed by reset the database and make new migrations.

 * 7. Bug: Reverse for 'recipe_detail' with arguments '('',)' not found.
 1 pattern(s) tried: ['(?P<slug>[-a-zA-Z0-9_]+)/\\Z'].
 This error displayed after deleteing slug input field from add recipe form because it is incomprehensible or unclear for the user.
-So the solution is to making the slug generated automatically as in the admin panel, and that using AutoSlugField() method.
+So the solution is to use the id unique value.

 ### Not Resolved
 * performance https://developer.chrome.com/docs/lighthouse/performance/render-blocking-resources/